Magnetic Anti-de Sitter Wormholes as seeds for Higgs Inflation: Renormalization group in various schemes

 \section{Renormalization group in various schemes}

 An analysis of Higgs non-minimal $\xi$-inflation must also include the renormalization group (RG) running of the couplings and loop corrections to the (effective) action.
 Under RG, the minimal set of higher-dimensional operators to be included on top of the tree-level action is generated by the theory itself via radiative corrections.
 Since our model of Einstein gravity coupled to the SM constitutes a non-renormalizable theory, the cancellation of the loop divergences stemming from the original action requires the inclusion of an infinite set of counterterms.
 We can therefore threat this model only as an effective field theory (EFT).
 The outcome of the subtraction procedure of divergences depends on the renormalization scheme, with different choices corresponding to different assumptions about the ultraviolet (UV) completion of the model.
 In any RG-scheme, the best prescription is to chose a scale $\mu$ such that the effect of the logarithms is minimised as possible (so in general the scale will also depend on the background field values i.e. $\mu(\phi)$).
-Moreover this choice of scheme is not frame independent, but transforms under Weyl transformations \eqref{eq:Weyl} as $\mu \rightarrow \mu/\Omega$.
+Moreover this choice of scheme is not frame independent, but transforms under Weyl transformations \eqref{eq:Weyl_ag} as $\mu \rightarrow \mu/\Omega$.
 In our context of Higgs inflation, there exist two basic inequivalent renormalization prescriptions/schemes depending on whether quantum corrections to the potential and effective action are computed setting a fixed, field independent cutoff scale in the Einstein frame (called prescription I)~\cite{Bezrukov:2007ep,Bezrukov:2008ej,Bezrukov:2014ipa}, or in the Jordan frame (called prescription II)~\cite{Barvinsky:2008ia,Shaposhnikov:2008xi,Barvinsky:2008ia,DeSimone:2008ei,Barvinsky:2009fy,Barvinsky:2009ii}.
 These correspond to different UV-completions of the model.
 The first prescription is connected to the idea of obtaining quantum scale invariance at high energies, while the second is motivated by using the standard RG prescription for computing loop corrections and measuring physical distances and scales with respect to a fixed Planck cutoff.

 We should also add at this point that there exists a third prescription (III)~\cite{Markkanen:2018bfx} in which the RG-scale $\mu$ depends also on the curvature $R$, which can potentially become important if the size of the early universe is sufficiently small and approaches the Planck scale.
 In the next section, we prove that in our model it is safe to neglect any such curvature dependence to define the renormalization point/substraction scheme, since the relevant wormhole backgrounds that we consider have a curvature scale that is found to be at least nine orders smaller than $\mpl^2$.